yuminghuang23/f1-Data-Analysis/README.md

 ### To execute the scripts:
 Consists 2 .ipynb scripts in folder 'scripts'

-1. Run 'Explore & Cleaning.ipynb' first to pick up data files from 'DataAnalystAssignment'
+1. Run 'Explore & Cleaning.ipynb' first to pick up data files from 'DataAnalystAssignment' <br>
         - cleaned data is stored in 'WrangledDatasets'
-2. Run 'Tasks Analysis.ipynb' to analysis on the data
+2. Run 'Tasks Analysis.ipynb' to analysis on the data <br>
-        - output data is stored in 'Result/ResultDatasets'
+        - output data is stored in 'Result/ResultDatasets' <br>
         - graphs are stored in 'Result/Graph'
 3. Repot on the analysis can be found in 'Result/', name: 'Report.pdf'